 Do I Have A Alcohol Problem?
-If Not Yet, It’s Coming!
+Good Question!

 Listen my friends.
 Everyone is not an alcoholic or an addict.
 We, that identify with the self-diagnosis of being an alcoholic or an addict is just that.
 We believe that due to our alcoholism or addiction, that life can never be manageable for us.
 Once again, it is a self-diagnosis.
 No one can determine this status but you.
 If you have ever asked anyone or even yourself, “do I have a drinking problem?”, then it might be worth exploring.